-The extensional tectonics results from instability in the forearc basin.
-The Imbert Fm records a progressive increase in the syn-sedimentary tectonic activity, culminating in the upper IM3 unit, which include meter to decameter-size blocks/olistoliths of variably serpentinized peridotite.
+The gravity related tectonics results from instability in the forearc basin.
+The Imbert Fm records a progressive increase in the syn-sedimentary tectonic activity, culminating in the upper IM3 unit, which include metre to tens of metres-size blocks/olistoliths of variably serpentinized peridotite.
 These sedimentary relations suggest gravitational collapse associated with submarine sliding as the main disruption mechanism for the generation of the IM3 olistostromic unit, rather that tectonic deformation.
 After their initial collapse, different types of mass-wasting phenomena, starting from gravity sliding and followed by slumping and debris flows, contributed to the final emplacement of the blocks as downslope deposits.
 The NNE-SSW to NE-SW trend of subhorizontal extension indicates that the sedimentary basin was most probably oriented WNW-ESE to NW-SE (actual coordinates).
-The sub-perpendicular trends of paleocurrent and sliding directions (Figs. 3 and 4) are also consistent with this orientation for the basin.
+The sub-perpendicular trends of palaeocurrent and sliding directions (Figs. 3, 4) are also consistent with this orientation for the basin.